UTMediaCAT/mediacat-domain-crawler/README.md

     [sections] is optional and {sort} must be neweast
   - n (integer) number of pages to crawl per round for each domain (default is 5000)
+  - stealth (`sleepTime`: integer): will set maxConcurrency to 2, ie: at most 2 tasks running in parallel.
+Crawler will also sleep for `sleepTime` ms       after each request.
+More about this can be found in **Crawl in Stealth** section.
   - pdf : use this parameter if PDFs are to be saved
   - log : custom filename for the log file (default is debug.log)
   - e (`email`: string): enable crawler to send a email to `email` to when crawler finished